datadotworld/data.world-r/README.md

 ### Querying

-The client supports one method - `query`, which can be used to send a `dwSQL` or a `SPARQL` query to a particular dataset's query endpoint.
+The client supports one method - `query`, which can be used to send a `[dwSQL](https://docs.data.world/tutorials/dwsql/)` or a `SPARQL` query to a particular dataset's query endpoint.

 `query` returns a data frame.

+To get the IDs and names of all available tables:
 ```
 > df <- query(conn, dataset="bryon/odin-2015-2016", query="SELECT * FROM Tables")
 > df